davedittrich/lim-cli/docs/testing.rst

 have been fixed.

-There are built-in unit tests for the Python ``lim`` application, as well as runtime ``bats`` tests that perform integration tests with a running AWS xGT instance.
+There are built-in unit tests for the Python ``lim`` application, as well as runtime ``bats`` tests that perform realtime integration or system tests.

 .. note::